 Urban Camp – Windhoek

 If you are looking for the perfect spot your first or last day camping in Namibia?
 Stop searching, you found it!
-Urban Camp is such a lovely campsite offering both campground and tents with a central location in the heart Windhoek.
-The lively vibe is amazing, their glamping tents are so cozy and beautifully designed and the BBQ garden with outdoor pool makes the whole picture complete.
+Urban Camp is a lovely campsite in Namibia that has both campgrounds and glamping tents with a central location in the heart of Windhoek.
+The lovely vibe is amazing, their glamping tents are so cozy and beautifully designed and the BBQ garden with outdoor pool makes the whole picture complete.
 Camping or glamping, the choice is yours!

 Okaukuejo Camp – Etosha National Park

 Magical sunset views and face-to-face encounters with incredible wildlife… Welcome to Okaukuejo Camp!
-This popular camp is located inside Etosha National Park and makes it a great starting point to do some game drives and explore the Etosha Pan.
+This popular campsite in Namibia is located inside Etosha National Park and makes it a great starting point to do some game drives and explore the Etosha Pan.
 The highlight of this camp is that it overlooks a permanent waterhole visited by many wildlife after sunset.
 So beautiful!
 The viewing platform is about 50 meters from the hole.
 We saw rhinos, elephants, giraffes, and lions all drinking at the same time.
 Okaukuejo Camp offers different types of accommodation from camping to chalets overlooking the famous waterhole.
-This is definitely one of the best campsites in Namibia
+This is definitely one of the best places for camping in Namibia.

 Olifantsrus Camp – Etosha National Park